U.S. senators to announce sanctions bill on Russia's Nord Stream 2 gas pipeline

-Now two Russian-owned pipe-laying vessels will likely be used to finish the remaining 100 miles (160 km) of the project, led by state gas company Gazprom.
+Two Russian-owned pipe-laying vessels will now likely be used to finish the remaining 100 miles (160 km) of the project, led by state gas company Gazprom.
 Nord Stream 2, which would send gas under the Baltic Sea, could be launched by the end of 2020 or early next year, Russian President Vladimir Putin has said.

 Kremlin spokesman Dmitry Peskov said on May 28 that Moscow considered the sanctions contradictory to international law.
-Many politicians and energy companies in Germany support Nord Stream 2 because the country, Europe's biggest economy, needs steady gas supplies as it seeks to wean itself off of coal and nuclear power.
+Many politicians and energy companies in Germany support Nord Stream 2 because Europe’s biggest economy needs steady gas supplies as it seeks to wean itself off coal and nuclear power.

 The new legislation, spearheaded by Senators Ted Cruz, a Republican, and Jeanne Shaheen, a Democrat, would expand the sanctions to include penalties on parties involved in pipe-laying activities, not just pipe laying, and on parties providing underwriting services, insurance or reinsurance for the vessels.
 A copy of a draft bill was seen by Reuters.
 "Congress must once again take decisive action and stand in this pipeline's path," Shaheen said.